CDN for Your Business – What is It and Do You Need One?

 The illustration on the right shows different servers located around the world serving your website files to customers from their closest server.

-Added Benefits of a CDN for Small Business
+Added Benefits of a CDN for Your Business

 As a small business owner, you’ve got some competition on the web.
 To help your business compete, you’ve created content on your website that is optimized for search engines.
 Search engine optimization improves your search engine rankings.
 Did you know that speed is also a ranking factor for Google?
 Ergo, a CDN for small business can help improve your search engine ranking.